epiverse-connect/epiverse-search/design/api-design.md

   "query": "how to estimate outbreak probability of dengue in colombia in next three months", "filter": "epiverse",
   "response": {
-    "text": "In order to estimate the outbreak probability of dengue in Colombia in the next three months, you can use the following Epiverse packages", "results": [
+    "results": [
       {
         "package": "epidemics",